neurogenomics/EnformerCelltyping/README.md

 [<img src="./EnformerCelltyping.png" width="600" />](./EnformerCelltyping.png)

-TL;DR - A deep learning model which incorporates distal effects of DNA interactions, up to 100,000 base-pairs away, to predict epigenetic signals in previously unseen cell types using DNA and chromatin accessibility data.
+TL;DR - A deep learning model which incorporates distal effects of DNA interactions, with a DNA receptive field of 196,608 bp, to predict epigenetic signals in previously unseen cell types using DNA and chromatin accessibility data.

 ### Detailed Explanation